Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Scale-MAE

 \section{Scale-MAE}

-This section describes the \ours pretraining framework as illustrated in \Cref{fig:explainer}. \ours is a self-supervised pretraining framework based on the Masked Autoencoder (MAE) \cite{heMaskedAutoencodersAre2021}. \ours has two key differences: first, a standard MAE uses relative positional encodings to inform the ViT of the position of the unmasked components, where an image at resolution $r$ will have the same positional encodings regardless of the image content. \ours, however, uses a Ground Sample Distance (GSD) based positional encoding that scales in proportion to the area of land in an image, regardless of the resolution of the image.
-Second, to encourage the network to learn multiscale representations, \ours uses a Laplacian-pyramid decoder, where the embeddings are decoded to a lower resolution image that captures the lower frequency information and a higher resolution image that captures the high-frequency information.
+This section describes the \ours pretraining framework as illustrated in \Cref{fig:explainer}. \ours is a self-supervised pretraining framework based on the Masked Autoencoder (MAE) \cite{heMaskedAutoencodersAre2021}. \ours makes two contributions to the MAE framework.
+Standard MAE-based methods use absolute or relative positional encodings to inform the ViT of the position of the unmasked components, where an image at resolution $r$ will have the same positional encodings regardless of the image content. \ours introduces the Ground Sample Distance (GSD) based positional encoding that scales in proportion to the area of land in an image, regardless of the resolution of the image.
+In addition, \ours introduces the Laplacian-pyramid decoder to the MAE framework to encourage the network to learn multiscale representations.
+Embeddings from a ViT encoder are decoded to a lower resolution image that captures the lower frequency information and a higher resolution image that captures the high-frequency information.
 We formalize \ours in the following subsections by first specifying the necessary MAE background, describing the GSD-based positional encoding, and then explaining the Laplacian-pyramid decoder.

 \paragraph{Setup} Let $I \in \mathbb{R}^{H \times W \times C}$ represent an input image of height $H$, width $W$, and $C$ channels.
 The MAE \textit{patchifies} $I$ into a sequence $S$ of independent patches of height and width $P$ pixels, where each of the $N_p$ patches, $s\in S$ has dimension $s\in \mathbb{R}^{P^2C}$.
 A fraction, $m$, of the patches are then removed and the remaining patches are then passed through a projection function (e.g.,~a linear layer) to project the patches $S$ into $D$ dimensions, $f_E: \mathbb{R}^{P^2C} \rightarrow \mathbb{R}^D$, to obtain embedded patches $S_E = f_E(S)$.
 An $\mathbb{R}^2$ positional encoding vector, is then added to the embedded patches with